General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Applications

 The statistician may be interested in a number of quantities.
 For instance, the unknown parameter $q_n$ may be of interest.
 Suppose $\E[\Psi_i(X_i;q_n,W_{1:n})]= 0$ is a (scalar) moment condition satisfied only at the true parameter $q_n$ given known seeding $W_{1:n}$.
 The $Z$-estimator (or GMM) derives from the empirical analog, setting \( \sum_{i} \Psi_i(X_i; \hat q,W_{1:n}) = 0. \)

 By a standard expansion argument

 To study the asymptotic normality of the estimator, we need to study

-which involves developing affinity sets for each $\Psi_i$.\footnote{This is a general setup.
-To see a related but different example, consider a diffusion model with re-infection (SIS).
-Here $X_i$ denotes the number of times $i$ was infected.
-Then one can use the expected number of infections for each node given the seeded set as moments:

-Again, the main difficulty is that it is not clear what the structure of the correlations of $\Psi_i(X_i)$ and $\Psi_j(X_j)$.
-Here the moments correspond to sums of expected walk counts from the set of seeds to a given node $i$, which can be complicated and in a connected graph non-zero for every pair of nodes.}

-In the example below, for simplicity we consider the case where the estimator may directly work with $X_{1:n}^n$.
+which involves developing affinity sets for each $\Psi_i$.
+For simplicity we consider the case where the estimator may directly work with $X_{1:n}^n$.
 Letting $Z_i = X_i^n - \E(X_i^n)$ be the de-meaned outcome and we want to show that

 Under sub-criticality, a vanishing share of nodes are infected from a single seed.
 Without sub-criticality, most of the graph can have a nontrivial probability of being infected and accurate inference cannot be made with a single network.
+Let us define